 A wide range of extracurricular clubs and programs at the national and local level provide numerous socialization opportunities to students.
 Many of our students enjoy participating in local and national, as well as in summer camps.
 We offer a wide variety of options throughout the summer and school year.

 Join OVCA Booster Club to meet other parents, get tips, share advice, and more.

 OVCA staff works hard to plan for the upcoming outings.
-Below is the tentative outing schedule for future outings.
+Closer to the start of school we will release a tenative outing schedule for the school year.

 Have fun and GO OVCA!
 Come out and get connected with OVCA students and staff!

 You can also get connected on facebook through co-ops in your area:

 K12 Curriculum—What to Expect?

 The award-winning K12 curriculum brings lessons to life with a rich mixture of online and offline teaching tools, including interactive animations, award-winning printed books with beautiful illustrations and narrative, original CDs and videos, and materials for hands-on experiments.
 In addition, lesson plans for each subject are integrated, so your child may be reading literature from the same time period as the art or history lesson he or she is studying.

 Your young learner will require your time and guidance to help him or her with completing schoolwork.
 This is a precious time for you and your child to engage in learning and exploring together-discovering the wonders of reading, math, history and science.
 In these early years of learning, your student is establishing important foundations for future academic and personal growth.

 In elementary school you will work closely with your student's teacher to complete the daily lesson plan and monitor your student's progress and attendance.
 Your teacher is there to help you and your student, so please feel free to reach out whenever you have questions.
 This partnership with your student's teacher will ensure your child's ongoing success.